icopy-site/awesome/docs/awesome/free-for-dev.md

   * [PWD](https://labs.play-with-docker.com/) — Play with Docker.
 A simple, interactive and fun playground to learn Docker
   * [quay.io](https://quay.io/) — Build and store container images with unlimited free public repositories
   * [Whales](https://github.com/Gueils/whales) — A tool to automatically dockerize your applications for free.
+  * [Play with Docker](https://labs.play-with-docker.com/) — A simple, interactive and fun playground to learn Docker.

 ## Vagrant Related